uakfdotb/ghostpp/readme.txt

 db_mysql_port = 0

 You can use a remote MySQL server if you wish, just specify the server and port above (the default MySQL port is 3306).
+Please be aware that GHost++ does not cache and retry failed queries so it is possible for GHost++ to lose data when using a remote (or even local) MySQL server.
 Create a new database on your MySQL server then run the most recent "mysql_create_tables.sql" file on it.
 GHost++ won't create or modify your MySQL database schema like it does with SQLite so you are responsible for making sure your database schema is accurate.
 This means you need to keep track of what schema you're using and run the appropriate "mysql_upgrade.sql" file(s) on your database as necessary.